Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Abstract

 \section{Abstract}

-We present a probabilistic approach for estimating chirp signal and its instantaneous frequency function when the true forms of the chirp and instantaneous frequency are unknown.
-To do so, we represent them by joint cascading Gaussian processes governed by a non-linear stochastic differential equation, and estimate their posterior distribution by using stochastic filters and smoothers.
-The model parameters are determined via maximum likelihood estimation.
-Theoretical results show that the estimation method has a bounded mean squared error.
-Experiments show that the method outperforms a number of baseline methods on a synthetic model, and we also apply the method to analyse a gravitational wave data.
+We present a continuous-time probabilistic approach for estimating the chirp signal and its instantaneous frequency function when the true forms of these functions are not accessible.
+Our model represents these functions by non-linearly cascaded Gaussian processes represented as non-linear stochastic differential equations.
+The posterior distribution of the functions is then estimated with stochastic filters and smoothers.
+We compute a (posterior) Cram\'{e}r--Rao lower bound for the Gaussian process model, and derive a theoretical upper bound for the estimation error in the mean squared sense.
+The experiments show that the proposed method outperforms a number of state-of-the-art methods on a synthetic data.
+We also show that the method works out-of-the-box for two real-world datasets.